Tribal Persian Rug Designs: A Brief History

 Tribal carpets are produced by different ethnic groups with their own unique histories and traditions.
 They each have their own distinct knots, warps and wefts, selvages, ends and colors.

-If you’d like to learn more about the history of Persian and Oriental rug designs, visit our showroom in Dallas.
+If you’d like to learn more about the history of rug designs, visit our showroom in Dallas.
 We’d love to show you some of their gorgeous designs and explain the history and meaning behind them.

 Image by Safavid court manufacture, Persia, 16th century (Museum für Kunst und Gewerbe, Hamburg, Germany) [Public domain], via Wikimedia Commons